google/go-cloud/CONTRIBUTING.md

 request.
 GitHub notifications can be noisy, and it is unfortunately easy for things to be lost in the shuffle.

-Once your PR is approved (hooray!) the reviewer will squash your commits into a single commit, and then merge the commit onto the Go CDK master branch.
+Once your PR is approved (hooray!), the reviewer will squash your commits into a single commit and then merge the commit onto the Go CDK master branch.
 Thank you!

 ## Github code review workflow conventions